Ben McAdams: Legal career

-Utah Senate
+Utah state senator

 McAdams was elected to replace Scott McCoy as the senator for Utah's second district in a special election on December 19, 2009.
 He was elected to a four-year term on November 2, 2010.

 Legislation

 In March 2011, McAdams proposed a bill banning employment and housing discrimination against gay and transgender Utahns.
-His motion to hold a hearing on it failed on a party-line vote.
+His attempt to advance the bill failed on a party-line vote.
+At the time, he stated the ideas in the bill had “proven to be a success” in cities that had adopted similar measures.
 Salt Lake City passed a similar measure in 2009.

 Scorecards and ratings

 McAdams received a 75% rating from the advocacy group Parents for Choice in Education during the 2012 legislative session and a 77% rating from the National Education Association.
 He also received an 82% score from the Utah Taxpayers Association, the highest-scoring Democrat that year.
-The Salt Lake Tribune identified McAdams as the most liberal-leaning member of the Utah Senate in 2011, with a conservative rating of 34.4% that year.
-In 2012, however, the Tribune identified him as the third-most conservative Democratic Utah state senator (out of eight).
+The Salt Lake Tribune identified McAdams as the most liberal-leaning member of the Utah Senate in 2011; the next year, however, the Tribune identified him as the third-most conservative Democratic Utah state senator out of eight.

-McAdams was given a rating of 33% conservative by the Sutherland Institute, a fiscally and socially conservative political action committee, based on his time in the Utah state senate.
+McAdams was given a rating of 33% by the Sutherland Institute, a fiscally and socially conservative political action committee, based on his time in the Utah state senate.
 He also has a 100% rating from the Utah Sierra Club, which supports greater environmental protection.